ankeetmaini/blog/content/posts/so-you-are-an-engineering-manager-what-next.md

 finally, there’s a very thin line between relevance and irrelevance, and it’s your vision alone that determines which side your team falls on.

+*special thanks to [pragya](https://www.linkedin.com/in/pragya-saha-116a0911/), [rahul](https://www.linkedin.com/in/rahulkrish/), [geetha](https://www.linkedin.com/in/geetha-rajendran1710/) and [amit](https://www.linkedin.com/in/amit-kishore/) for providing valuable feedback and delaying this blog by over 2 weeks :P*